ENG 101 ENGLISH COMPOSITION I / 3 credits

 ENG 333 MODERN POETRY / 3 credits

-ENG 334 MODERN AMERICAN FICTION / 3 credits
+ENG 334 AMERICAN FICTION OF THE 20TH CENTURY / 3 credits

-A study of selected 20th-century American novels and short stories.
-The focus of the course varies from a historical survey of 20th-century American fiction writers to in-depth study of a theme or themes.
+Study of selected 20th-century American novels and short stories.
+Course focus varies from a historical survey of 20th-century American fiction writers to in-depth study of a theme or themes.
 Prerequisite or corequisite: ENG 290 or 291.

 ENG 335 BRITISH FICTION / 3 credits